Ph.D. Ocean Science, University of California Santa Cruz, 2014

 Rachael is a marine ecologist with a background in oceanography and field ecology.
 She is interested in how individual marine animals interact with their environment through movement: from fine-scale flight behavior to migrations.
 Rachael’s research combines biologging technology and field techniques to link movements to intrinsic individual characteristics, such as body condition, breeding success, and physiology to provide context for how marine animals interact with their environment.
 Recently, her work has taken her to Alaska, the northwest Hawaiian Islands, and the Falkland Islands.

-Rachael splits her time between the Seabird Oceanography Lab and the GEMM Lab.
+Rachael leads the Seabird Oceanography Lab and is an active collaborator with the GEMM Lab.

 Current Research Topics: